 The house system has developed, as a means of conducting competition within the school in academic, sporting and cultural fields.
 It is also integral to the school’s pastoral care system.

-Charles House was named after the Anglican Parish of St Charles, West Mackay.
-Its patron, Saint Charles 1 (1600-1649) was the King of Britain and Ireland from 1625.
+Charles House was named after the Anglican Church of Charles, King and Martyr, in the Ministry Unit of West Mackay.
+The patron, Charles 1 (1600-1649), was the King of Britain and Ireland from 1625.
 Charles found a considerable party among the clergy of the time who were disposed to abandon the Calvinistic views which had been predominant in the previous century, and to welcome a theological position much nearer to traditional Catholicism.